Rainier-MSFT/Entra_ZTNA_Lab/README.md

 ## Prerequisites
 Before deploying an ARM template, you'll need the following:

-+ ~40 mins to deploy the 4 VM enviroment
 + An Azure subscription and sufficient rights to deploy the given resources and specs for each template
 + Access to the Azure and Entra management portals https://entra.microsoft.com and https://portal.azure.com